Restaurants in Fitzrovia

 The Attendant Fitzrovia ★ 4.3

-The 1890s Victorian public toilet beneath Foley Street in Fitzrovia London, converted in 2013 into a basement coffee bar serving single-origin espresso and weekday brunch.
+The 1890s Victorian public toilet beneath Foley Street in Fitzrovia London, converted in 2013 into a basement coffee bar serving single-origin espresso.

 Signature drink: Single-origin espresso